alexdevero/alex-devero-blog/__drafts__/draft--js-localstorage.md

 // "name"
 ```

-You may have notice something weird in the example above.
+You may have noticed something weird in the example above.
 That key we got for index "1" was "name".
 Shouldn't we get "email" instead?
 This is the problem with `key()` method.
-The items are not order in the order you created them.
+The items are not ordered in the order you created them.
 They are not even ordered alphabetically.

 If that was the case, index "1" would return "gender" instead of "name".
 The actual order of items is hard to say because it is defined by the user-agent, the browser you are using.
 Switch browser and you may get different results.
 So, don't rely too much on the `key()` method as it can be quite unpredictable.